Find Dry Eye Relief at The Appalachian Dry Eye Center

-Dr. Bowers created the Appalachian Dry Eye Center to address the concerns of patients with chronic dry eyes.
-Many patients suffer with dry eye for years either because they are unaware or undiagnosed.
+Dry Eyes can affect patients for years often without relief because they are unaware or undiagnosed.
+The Appalachian Dry Eye Center was created to address the concerns of patients with chronic dry eyes.
 At the Appalachian Dry Eye Center, we take the time to listen to your concerns and develop a treatment plan for Dry Eye Disease tailored to your needs and specific complaints.

 Though dry eyes may sound like a minor condition, there is potential for dry eye disease to cause permanent damage to the ocular surface.
 Early detection and initiation of appropriate treatment is imperative to minimize long term complications.

 What Are The Symptoms of Dry Eye Disease?

 Dry Eye Disease is more formally known as ocular surface disease.
 This disease affects men, women, and children.
 However, women tend be at higher risk.

 - Sandy Gritty feeling in the eyes (though this isn’t always the first symptom)

 - Excessive tearing or watering of the eyes

 - Fluctuation in vision especially with computer use

 - Eye Pain

 Dry Eye Disease symptoms don’t always result in the feeling of dryness in the eye.
 As your dry eye progresses, your eyes will become inflamed.
 This inflammation causes you to release a thin tear or “crying tear” which is trying to flush the inflammation from the ocular surface.
 This flushing washes away the thicker “lubricating tears” which leads to further drying of the eyes.